HomepageInsuranceCarCar Insurance Shopping Behavior Survey

 Loyalty benefits

 Look around and see whose discounts catch your eye.
-A car insurance by the mile policy is perfect for people who don’t drive often, and student discounts can help parents with teens.
+A car insurance by the mile policy is perfect for people who don’t drive often, and student and bundle discounts can help families with teens.
 Find which discounts are most relevant to you.

 Which factors matter most when choosing a car insurance company?